MayOneUS/2014-06-02-mayone.us-website/faq.md

 funders of campaigns.

 There are a range of proposals that would do this --- some better than others, but all which would achieve fundamental reform.
-We have listed five specific proposals at [reform.to](http://reform.to), and that list may evolve.
+Lawrence Lessig's campaign finance reform group Rootstrikers has listed five specific proposals at [reform.to](http://reform.to/#/reforms), and that list may evolve.

 But as a first step, any candidate for Congress who has pledged to co-sponsor one of these reforms will be safe from the Mayday PAC.
 At this point, we will